ethercis/ethercis/doc/flat json.md

 - **a number of composition attributes** to specify: category, language etc
 - **/content** the set of entries (care entries, section, admin entry etc.)

-###Values
+### Values
-The syntaxt for encoding of OpenEHR data values follow several conventions depending on the type, see: [Data Types Specification](http://www.openehr.org/releases/1.0.2/architecture/rm/data_types_im.pdf) for more details
+The syntax for encoding of OpenEHR data values follow several conventions depending on the type, see: [Data Types Specification](http://www.openehr.org/releases/1.0.2/architecture/rm/data_types_im.pdf) for more details

 **DvCodedText**